Become an Effective Listener

 Utilising these strategies as well as being mindful of body language will help us all become more efficient and courteous listeners.

-4. Tips for communicating with someone who is hard of hearing
+Communicating with someone who is hard of hearing

 Effective communication is the cornerstone of any successful relationship, but it’s especially important to consider when interacting with someone who is hard of hearing.

 Fortunately, it doesn’t have to be complicated – a few easy adjustments can ensure that your message is conveyed clearly.
 Speak clearly and make sure the conversation takes place in an area without too much background noise or distractions.
 Your facial expression and hand gestures are also useful tools to emphasize your points and help draw attention to what information you are trying to convey in the conversation.